TrynaThinkOf1/Raspberry-Pi-Robot/README.md

 - **Raspberry Pi 3 B**: Acts as the main processor and control unit.
 - **Python Script**: Hosts a web server for the remote control interface.
 - **Motor Controller**: Controls the robots’s movements.
-- **Ultrasonic Sensor**: Detects obstacles and provides data to avoid collisions.

 ## Repo Info